• About

 Bleeding Heart

-May 30, 2016 By turningmoss Leave a Comment
+May 30, 2016 by turningmoss Leave a Comment

 Bleeding HeartThe Bleeding Heart blooms in late spring.
 The flowers are generally pink and/or white forming an arch of heart shaped flowers each one more mature than the next.
 The Bleeding Heart is clearly named after it’s heart-shaped flowers which appear to have a small drop of blood at the bottom of the heart.